GLOBAL MARKETS-Dollar and shares lick wounds ahead of Fed minutes

 CRUDE MOVES

+In addition, the U.S. trade deficit widened more than expected in February in the latest indication that economic growth in the world's largest economy weakened further in the first quarter.

-The 10-year U.S. Treasuries yield was also edging higher ahead of the Fed minutes, having hit a five-week low of 1.715 percent the previous day.
+The 10-year U.S. Treasuries yield had also dropped to a five-week year low of 1.715, but like Bunds were nudged up in European trading and was last at 1.7497 percent.

-But as for much of the last year, oil was the main driver of most of the market moves.

-Crude prices extended their rebound as major oil producers continued to drip-feed hopes they could agree to freeze output later this month even without Iran which is still trying to get back on its feet after years of sanctions.
+Oil was the principle driver.
+Prices extended their rebound after Kuwait insisted major producers will agree to freeze output later this month even though key player Iran continues to baulk at the plan.

-Russian sources told Reuters it believed $45-$50 per barrel was an acceptable price for the oil market to re-balance and said there were now discussions on how long to freeze production and how to monitor it.

-"A freeze without Iran is being discussed.
-At the moment we don't see tough conditions (from others) for Iran to join," one of the sources added.

 The market was also helped by data on U.S. crude supply-demand for last week from industry group American Petroleum Institute (API) showing a surprise fall of 4.3 million barrels in inventories in the week to April 1, versus an expected weekly increase of 3.2 million barrels.